We are always looking for bright,

 government research labs.

 researchers, 11 of which have written Honors theses.
-The group make-up
+The group's make-up